Stephen Hoare

 2002/03

-Heading into the last round, the Tigers (14-14) needed to a extra win to avoid losing the sixth spot on the ladder to West Sydney (12-16), who had the head to head advantage against Melbourne.
-They would defeat Illawarra (108-99) locking in a playoff spot, but then lose to Townsville (104-106) to end the regular season (15-15).
+Heading into the last round, the Tigers (14-14) needed an extra win to avoid losing sixth spot on the ladder to West Sydney (12-16), who held the head-to-head advantage against Melbourne.
+They defeated Illawarra (108-99) to lock in a playoff spot, but then lost to Townsville (104-106) to finish the regular season sixth (15-15).

-Melbourne faced the first seed Sydney (22-8) in the Qualifying Finals and lost the opening game (89-101) thanks to big games from Kings stars Shane Heal (25 points), Kavossy Franklin (19 points, 7 rebounds and 6 assists) and David Stiff (18 points, 11 rebounds and 2 blocks).
+Melbourne faced first placed Sydney (22-8) in the qualifying finals and lost the opening game (89-101), with the Kings led by Shane Heal (25 points), Kavossy Franklin (19 points, 7 rebounds and 6 assists) and David Stiff (18 points, 11 rebounds and 2 blocks).

-In game two, Bradtke (21 points, 20 rebounds, 7 assists and 2 steals) and Kings star import Chris Williams (32 points, 8 rebounds, 5 assists, 4 steals and 4 blocks) would battle inside in one of the greatest head to head battles of all-time.
-Although Williams would do it all that night, the Tigers locked down the Kings backcourt of Heal (14 points) and Franklin (16 points) and thanks to big games from Gaze (25 points, 6 rebounds and 4 assists) and Copeland (22 points and 5 assists), came away victors in game two (108-104).
+Game two saw Bradtke (21 points, 20 rebounds, 7 assists and 2 steals) and Kings import Chris Williams (32 points, 8 rebounds, 5 assists, 4 steals and 4 blocks) battle inside in one of the best head-to-head playoff matchups of the season.
+Although Williams did it all that night, the Tigers locked down Heal (14 points) and Franklin (16 points), while Gaze (25 points, 6 rebounds and 4 assists) and Copeland (22 points and 5 assists) helped Melbourne win 108-104.

 2003/04